Childcare Options for Working Parents in Singapore

 The Sick Child Problem

-This deserves its own section because it is the biggest operational challenge for working parents using childcare centres.
+This deserves its own section because it's the biggest headache for working parents using centres.

-When your child is sick (and young children get sick 8-12 times per year), they cannot attend childcare.
-You need a same-day backup plan.
+Young children get sick 8-12 times a year.
+They can't attend childcare.
+You need a same-day backup.

 - Grandparent on standby